Information design for the Amyloidosis Research Consortium — translating a complex protein misfold cascade into a patient-accessible 2-page leaflet.

 From first draft to final

-The first version was built in Fresco drawing directly with the customer.
+- The first draft was built in Fresco drawing directly with the customer.
 The priority was getting the information hierarchy right: what does a patient need to understand, and in what order?
 Layout, colour, and visual style were deliberately left rough at this stage.
-The illustration was intially design for web only and we were thinking to follow the long form I used for previous infographcis.

 Mid way through the process it was clear that the final product needed to be printed so we switched to a 2 page layout, cleared for both print (300 dpi) and web (72 dpi) export.
-The cascade diagram on page one is accurate at the protein-biology level — correct spatial relationships, correct directionality — while remaining navigable to a non-scientist reader.
+The infosheet is accurate at the protein-biology level while remaining navigable to a non-scientist reader.

 Delivered as a print-ready and web-optimised 2-page PDF.
 Produced in Adobe Illustrator.